FAQ for Energy Efficiency Opportunities (EEO) Assessors certification

 - discharge their duties in line with the regulations under the Energy Conservation Act

 - observe the IES Code for Professional Conduct and Ethics as a professional registered under a scheme administered by the IES

-Any breach of these Codes or the regulations under the Energy Conservation Act could warrant an investigation and disciplinary procedure by the SCEM-EEO Assessor Registry Committee.
+Any breach of these Codes or the regulations under the Energy Conservation Act could warrant an investigation and disciplinary procedure by the SCEM-EEO Assessor Monitoring Committee.

 4) What training avenues are there to prepare SCEMs for the role of an EEO Assessor?

 To upskill an SCEM (with no energy audit experience) to satisfy EEO Assessor certification criteria, the following pathways are available:

 - Attend energy audit course (e.g. ISO 50002), carry out internal energy audit for own company and produce an energy audit report guided by ISO 50002

 - Practical hands-on programme conducted by IHL (currently being developed with SIT)

 5) How are PDUs awarded for structured and unstructured activities?

 Please refer to the IES’ PDU framework at https://www.charteredengineers.sg/continuing-professional-development-cpd-framework/